LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Blocks page navigation**: checking this box prevents the student from navigating to the next page in the lab instructions, unless they have entered an answer to this question.

-- **Required for submission**: click to make this short answer question required, for the student to submit their lab.
+- **Required for submission**: Select to make this short answer question required, for the student to submit their lab.

 - **Correct answer feedback**: this will be displayed to the user upon entering a correct answer to a short answer question.